microsoft/DynamicTelemetry/docs/docs/Architecture.Components.Processor.Overview.document.md

 There will be scenarios where Dynamic Telemetry could be useful that will not be applicable as a result.
 And this is OK.

-It is the belief of dynamic telemetries designers that having limitations to the application.
-Are necessary in order to provide a trustworthy.
-Diagnostic system that is suitable for use within a large.
-Cloud environment.
+It is the belief of Dynamic Telemetry's designers that having limitations to the application is necessary in order to provide a trustworthy diagnostic system that is suitable for use within a large cloud environment.

-In short, we take the observability effect seriously.
+In short, we take the [Observer Effect](./PositionPaper.ObserverEffect.document.md) seriously.